sensible-hq/sensible-docs/readme-sync/v0/best-practices/5000 - human-review.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/human_review_3.png)

+You can click a field's value to:

+- view the full field value for tables, sections, and other complex fields
+- edit the field's value
-You can click a field's value to view its source location highlighted in the document and to edit the value:
+- view the field's source location highlighted in the document

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/human_review_4.png)